caos/semantic-release/README.md

       uses: actions/checkout@v1
     - name: Create Version
       uses: caos/semantic-release@v0.2.4
+    - name: Check if Version Tag is available
+      if: env.CAOS_NEXT_VERSION == 	''
+      run: exit 1
 ```

 For `--dry-run` just pass the argument to substitute the `CMD` command from the image.